capactio/capact/docs/proposal/20201102-artifacts.md

 #### Alternatives

 Instead of giving the Action developer the option to use the template language we can determine that directly during the render process.
 The step could be automatically removed if the artifact name specified as an output of the given step matches with the one which was passed to the Action.
-Unfortunately, this solution hides a lot and does not support a more complex scenario e.g. a given step outputs more that one artifact or workflow developer wants to remove more steps when a given TypeInstance was passed.
+Unfortunately, this solution hides a lot and does not support a more complex scenario e.g. a given step outputs more that one artifact or action developer wants to remove more steps when a given TypeInstance was passed.

 <details> <summary>Example</summary>